shopex-ued/mocobo/README.md

-# mocob
+# mocobo

-mocob is a MObile front-end COdeBase.
+mocobo is a MObile front-end COdeBase for quickly develop.
 You can quickly prototype and build sites or apps that work on any mobile device with mocob.

 #Requirement